mattwynne/sensei/readme.markdown

 # Credits

 The original idea came from [Matt Wynne](http://blog.mattwynne.net/)'s session at the [September 2009 London Ruby Users Group](http://lrug.org/meetings/2009/09/18/october-2009-meeting/).
 I've added the rspec part of the workflow and I'm working on the packaging.
 The features for the minesweeper kata are his.

+# Future plans

+* Package as a gem
+* Provide online repository of known katas

+Ultimately the user should be able to do something like:

+    gem install sensei
+    sensei init minesweeper (downloads dojo code for minesweeper) cd minesweeper
+    sensei start